tinabyte/bNice/README.md

 ```

 ## Notes
+May not be compatible with M1 chip Mac OS.
 The repo has three main folders.
 The "/bNice" folder contains the main source code for the streamlit code using python.
 The machine learning model can be seen through the jupyter notebook under "/model".
 The "/preprocessCSV" was used to format the tweet data in an ideal csv format for tweet analysis using TensorFlow.
 TensorFlow demo was inspired by this demo https://youtu.be/P0o5U9pq8_s along with https://youtu.be/AkEnjJ5yWV0